openbabel/documentation/FileFormats/PNG2_format.rst

 **2D depiction of a single molecule as a .png file**

-The PNG2 format is used 'behind the scenes' by the PNG format if generating image files, but the best way to use it is actually through the PNG format.
+The PNG2 format is used 'behind the scenes' by the :ref:`PNG format<PNG_2D_depiction>` if generating image files, and the best way to use it is actually through the PNG format.
 While it possible to generate a :file:`.png` file directly using the PNG2 format as follows...::